-On December 10, 2009, the Governor signed in to law a new Tier 5.
+On December 10, 2009, the then Governor signed in to law a new Tier 5.
 The law is effective for new ERS and TRS employees hired after January 1, 2010 and before March 31, 2012.
 Tier 5 ERS employees contribute 3% of their salaries and TRS employees contribute 3.5% of their salaries.
 There is no provision for these employee contributions to cease after a certain period of service.

-On March 16, 2012, Governor Cuomo signed into law Chapter 18 of the Laws of 2012, which legislation provides for a new Tier 6 for employees hired after April 1, 2012.
+On March 16, 2012, then Governor Cuomo signed into law Chapter 18 of the Laws of 2012, which legislation provides for a new Tier 6 for employees hired after April 1, 2012.
 Tier 6 has progressive employee contribution rates between 3% and 6% and such employee contributions continue so long as the employee continues to accumulate pension credits; it increases the retirement age for new employees from 62 to 63 and includes provisions allowing early retirement with penalties.
-Under Tier 6, the pension multiplier will be 1.75% for the first 20 years of service and 2% thereafter; vesting will occur after 10 years; the time period for calculation of final average salary is increased from three years to five years; and the amount of overtime to be used to determine an employee's pension is capped at \$15,000, indexed for inflation, for civilian and non-uniform employees and at 15% of base pay for uniformed employees outside of New York City.
+Under Tier 6, the pension multiplier will be 1.75% for the first 20 years of service and 2% thereafter.
+As of April 9, 2022, Tier 5 and 6 members only need five years of service credit to be vested.
+This affects members of both ERS and PFRS.
+Previously, Tier 5 and 6 members needed 10 years of service to be eligible for a service retirement benefit.
+The time period for calculation of final average salary is increased from three years to five years and the amount of overtime to be used to determine an employee's pension is capped at \$15,000, indexed for inflation, for civilian and non-uniform employees and at 15% of base pay for uniformed employees outside of New York City.
 It also includes a voluntary, portable, defined contribution plan option for new non-union employees with salaries of \$75,000 or more.